We are committed to creating a healthy planet and regularly donate to important projects supporting sustainability.

 The reason why going with these brands is helpful is because these companies are owned by giants like Coca-Cola and Pepsi.
 They therefore have the highest standards with their filtration process when compared to the lesser known, local brands of bottled water which have been shown to sometimes still have unwanted pollutants.

-After traveling in India for sometime it becomes apparent that life there (for most people) seems to revolve around three things: eating delicious food, worshiping God and doing these two activities with one’s extended family.
+After traveling in India for sometime it becomes apparent that life there (for 100s of millions of people) seems to revolve around three things: eating delicious food, worshiping God and doing these two activities with one’s extended family.
 Below is a list of tips I’ve learned to help you stay healthy while still enjoying the absolute delight of eating cuisine in India.
-Read More